-For the three months ended December 31, 2021, cash used in financing activities decreased primarily due to lower repayments on longterm debt compared in the same quarter of 2020.
 For the twelve months ended December 31, 2021, cash used in financing activities increased primarily due to higher repayments of long-term debt, including a repayment of one of its Senior Notes, which was offset by the proceeds on the Asset-Based Facility.
 Cash used in financing activities was further offset by a reduction in dividends paid.